Early Warning Signs of Capsulitis

 Are you plagued with pain in the ball of your foot?
-Pain in the ball of the foot at the base of your toes may be due to the type of shoes you're wearing, the number of hours you're on your feet, or the exercise you're doing.
-However, discomfort in this area of your foot that fades away by the next day and only comes on with extensive use is one thing.
+Pain in the ball of the foot at the base of your toes may be due to several factors; the type of shoes you're wearing, the number of hours you're on your feet, or the exercise you're doing.

 If you've developed sudden onset of pain at the base of your second toe this discomfort may be a prelude to a much greater problem.
 When this area on bottom of your joint in the ball of your foot is inflamed we call this capsulitis.